NOLab/Webpage/research.md

 I have 2 main research interests: **Super Resolution (SR) Microscopy** and **Nonlinear (NL) Microscopy**

-# Super-Resolution Miroscopy by Single Molecule Localization
+# Super-Resolution Microscopy by Single Molecule Localization

 Single Molecule Localization Microscopy (**SMLM**) is a powerful method to achieve nanometer resolution in biological samples using a simple optical microscope.
 It relies on inducing stochastic blinking in the fluorophores used to label the structure of interest by using chemical buffers that affect their photophysics.
 Our aim is to develop methods to improve super-resolved tissue imaging by focusing on different technical developments: